AJVicens/command-line-for-reporters/README.md

 `grep`: This is an [incredibly powerful](https://www.eriwen.com/tools/grep-is-a-beautiful-tool/) search tool -- technically "global regular expression print" -- that allows searching for patterns and specifics across many files or directories at once.
 Take it for a spin and get used to it.

+#### Command line tools I use almost every day

+The beautiful thing about the command line is the plethora of tools out there that can make your life much easier. ***These require installation***, but typically that's not that hard.
+Here are a few I use all the time:

+`youtube-dl`: This handy little guy will allow you to rip videos from YouTube and a whole host of other streaming sites.
+[Go check them out](https://rg3.github.io/youtube-dl/).

+`ffmpeg`: There's another tool out there called `ffmpeg` that can work wonders with audio and video (streaming or at rest).
+I've only just scratched the surface with it and it's already streamlined my workflow.
+[Try it](https://ffmpeg.org/).

+`csvkit`: This is an amazing Python-based tool to help you work with CSV files on the command line.
+Written by [Chris Groskopf](https://twitter.com/onyxfish), CSVKit is a great way to get a handle on the data you have in a given spreadsheet, clean it up a bit, and get your story jumpstarted.
+I use this all the time and recommend it so highly that I think we'll run through a quick tutorial.
+Keep in mind that Chris writes extensive documentation for all of his tools, so please do head over to the [tutorial he's written](https://csvkit.readthedocs.io/en/1.0.1/).
+I'll provide an incredibly abridged version below.

 #### Let's quickly run through creating directories and files (and then removing them)

 Hopefully you're starting to understand that the modest little Terminal app that comes on every Mac can do a lot of very useful things (and we haven't even scratched the surface).
 Now, let's quickly run through creating directories, files within the directories, and then removing them (while mixing in a couple of the commands from above).